OSDeploy/GitBook/psmodule/osdrivers/expand-osdriver.md

 ---

-## -RemoveNvidiaJunk
+## -NvidiaCleanup

-When selecting the RemoveNvidiaJunk switch, the following directories will be removed to save space as they contain no Drivers
+When selecting the NvidiaCleanup switch, the following directories will be removed to save space as they contain no Drivers

 ```
 "Display.NView",